The Ultimate Self-Confidence Checklist!

 A Man Must Make His Opportunity As Oft As Find It

-Practical knowledge is a form of understanding, when we ask whether a person has the practical knowledge necessary for undertaking a particular assignment we want to know whether he or she knows how to use the power and skill they possess in the opportunities available for accomplishing the task at hand.
+Practical knowledge is a form of understanding.
+When we ask whether a person has the practical knowledge necessary for undertaking a particular assignment, we want to know whether they know how to use the power and skill they possess in the opportunities available for accomplishing the task at hand.

-Practical knowledge ties all these other conditions together and makes them all realistically available for effective action.
+Practical knowledge ties all these conditions together and makes them all realistically available for effective action.

 Practical knowledge could even be said to be a form of wisdom.